 This recipe is loaded with flavor and completely vegan!
 So, if you’re new to a plant-based diet, this is a great way to start.
-You’ll get all of the delicious flavors and textures of a traditional beans and greens minus the animal products.
+You’ll get all of the delicious flavors and textures of a traditional beans and greens minus any animal products.

 As an added bonus, this recipe calls for a lot of nutrient-dense veggies.
 Perfect for keeping your body healthy and strong.